Indumathi0707/JobSearch/README.md

 Ensure that the following are installed on your system:

-Node.js: Download and install Node.js
+Node.js: Download and install Node.js [https://nodejs.org/en]

-Git: Download and install Git
+Git: Download and install Git [https://git-scm.com/]

-Steps that you need to clone the project:
+Steps that you need to follow to clone the project:

 Step 1: Clone the Repository: https://github.com/Indumathi0707/JobSearch.git